Floffah/documents/lib/template.typ

-// Feature inspiration taken from Ilm - https://github.com/talal/ilm
+// Feature inspiration taken from Ilm (MIT) - https://github.com/talal/ilm

 // The project function defines how your document looks.
 // It takes your content and some metadata and formats it.